‘WrestleMania 33’ News: AJ Styles Talent Wasted On Shane McMahon Vanity Project?

 AJ Styles Vs. Shane McMahon At WrestleMania 33: Exciting Match Or Damp Squib?

 If one man has the right to be unhappy with his WrestleMania billing it is AJ Styles.
-Styles held down the SmackDown brand almost singlehandedly for most of 2016.
+Styles held down the SmackDown brand almost single-handedly for most of 2016.
 His reward was to have his title taken from him by John Cena at the 2017 Royal Rumble.
 Styles was then a bit-part player as the WWE network used the Elimination Chamber to set up a headline bout between Bray Wyatt and Randy Orton.

-The WWE network then add insult to injury by putting Styles through the farcical “No 1 contender” series on SmackDown, after Orton declared that he would not fight Wyatt.
+The WWE then added insult to injury by putting Styles through the farcical “No 1 contender” series on SmackDown, after Orton declared that he would not fight Wyatt.
 The result of that saga is a headline match between Randy Orton and Bray Wyatt at WrestleMania 33.
 Is it any wonder Styles lost his cool?

 Many in the WWE universe believe that Styles is the top wrestler on the WWE roster, and he deserves a huge match, a championship match, not a largely meaningless bout with a part-time wrestler, who just happens to be part of the family that runs WWE.
 Bleacher Report was less than charitable about the WWE’s decision to put on AJ Styles vs. Shane McMahon at WrestleMania 33.

-“Why is arguably the company’s best wrestler going into a feud with, no disrespect to Shane, a 47-year-old part-time wrestler whose last major match was a shambles?”
+“Why is arguably the company’s best wrestler going into a feud with, no disrespect to Shane, a 47-year-old part-time wrestler whose last major match was a shambles?

 “Styles is so good that he will bring the best out of McMahon when it matters in the ring, even with his limited technical and physical ability.
 But the real underlying issue here is how WWE has managed to get a guy who practically held the company up for a whole year into a feud very few people are invested in.”

-SportsKeeda were equally damning about the Styles vs. McMahon match, calling the very idea preposterous.
+SportsKeeda was equally damning about the Styles vs. McMahon match, calling the very idea preposterous.
 The reality is that facing McMahon has no upside for Styles.
-He is a 19-year veteran, and arguably the best wrestler on the whole network.
+He is a 19-year veteran and arguably the best wrestler on the whole network.
 It seems like a Shane McMahon vanity project and the WWE network is wasting AJ Styles talent by setting him up with a meaningless match at WrestleMania 33.
 The only further ignominy will come if Styles loses to McMahon, surely not even the WWE would go that far?

 [Featured Image by WWE]